alvarolorentedev/kanekotic-blog/2016/01/26-the_first_day.md

 ## C&#35;

-When doing complex objects a builder pattern is always welcome.
-To remove some complexity of just adding steps in your constructor to something more abstract and can contain the logic.
+When doing complex objects a builder pattern is always welcome, I found myself refactoring code due this Today.

+In this way you remove some complexity of just adding steps in your constructor to something more abstract and can contain the logic.